TakacsBertalan/NABAS_paper_scripts/FixFastqHeader/README.md

  -s,--sample <arg>   Sample name

 When using CAMISIM generated interleaved files, make sure to use the -IPE switch!
+For example input and output files, see the test directory